Kasui92/omaforge/README.md

 [Omaforge](https://github.com/user-attachments/assets/d3eaf4d6-bb14-4553-8250-29bd90c3d8cc)

 ## Installation

-> [!WARNING]
->
-> [Forge is currently seeking maintainers](https://github.com/forge-ext/forge?tab=readme-ov-file#forge-needs-a-new-maintainer), so this project, while well-maintained, may have several issues and not be supported for future Ubuntu LTS releases.
-Due to this situation and maintenance difficulties, **production or daily basis use are not recommended**.

 Omaforge is designed to transform a fresh **Ubuntu Server LTS** installation into a complete development environment.
 Make sure you have: